top of page

 309 1500 - 1600 What does the future of conservative environmentalism look like (2).png

-16:30 - 17:30 | Costing the earth: what is the conservative alternative to tax and spend for green investment
+16:30 - 17:30 | Costing the earth: what is the conservative approach to green investment?

 Fiscal responsibility and environmental stewardship are core conservative principles.
 The new government is spending billions to unlock new investment in green industries.
 With the Treasury’s fiscal room for manoeuvre limited, what should the Conservatives’ proposition be for delivering net zero targets in a more market-driven way?
 And how can lower-income households be protected from upfront costs of net zero?